Marine Corps Customs and Traditions

 Marines in uniform salute officers (or senior officers), even if that officer is in civilian clothes (assuming the Marine recognizes the individual as an officer).
 Conversely, it's not considered appropriate for a Marine in civilian clothes to initiate a salute to an officer (or senior officer), even if that officer is in uniform.

 During the playing of the National Anthem, at morning and evening colors, and at funerals, if in civilian dress, Marines uncover and hold the hat over the left breast at such times as those in uniform salute.
+Many stand at attention when in civilian clothes as well when hearing the National Anthem or the Marines' Hymn.

 There are many other customs which have significance in the life of a Marine.
 A few of the notable ones are listed here.